federizer/federizer.github.io/README.md

 ## Federizer
-The Digital Postal Platform.
-It is a replacement for a traditional email system that no longer meets security standards and functional requirements.
+The Digital Postal System.
+It is a replacement for traditional email system that no longer meets security standards and functional requirements.